JadenQ/Notebooks/Edge Computing Lab/Lab3.md

 #### 1. 选择base image, Shopping from docker image.

-1. search 'cudnn', use arm64 architecture, ubuntu (18 more mature), development version.
+Search 'cudnn', use arm64 architecture, ubuntu (18 more mature), development version.

 'cudnn' is to speedup

 create file Dockerfile and input:

 ```
 FROM nvidia/cuda:11.5.1-cudnn8-devel-ubuntu18.04